Atomic-Germ/Chronic-Echo/.copilot/INSTRUCTIONS.md

 4. Emulator for testing on PC:
    - bsnes-plus, higan, or ZMZ Emulator
 5. Version control:
-   - Git with a GitHub or GitLab repository
+   - Git with GitHub repository and submodule support
-6. Scripting environment (optional, for build automation):
+6. Scripting environment:
-   - Python 3.x or Bash/Zsh
+   - Python 3.x or Bash/Zsh for build automation

 ---